Toshaksha/Machine-Learning/README.md

 <h1 align="center">🤖 Machine Learning Projects Collection</h1>

 <p align="center">
-A curated collection of beginner-friendly machine learning projects, built using Python and libraries like <strong>Pandas</strong>, <strong>Scikit-learn</strong>, and <strong>Seaborn</strong>.<br/>
+A curated collection of machine learning projects built with Python and popular data science libraries.<br/>
-Each project tackles a real-world dataset and applies core ML concepts in classification, regression, and clustering.
+Projects cover a range of topics including supervised and unsupervised learning, deep learning, and interactive applications.<br/>
+This repository grows as I explore new techniques and tools in the ML ecosystem.
 </p>

 <p align="center">